Back to National Guide

 Sydney-Specific Considerations

-In apartments and townhouses, pipe ownership matters.
+Strata properties.
+In apartments and townhouses, pipe ownership determines who pays.
 Pipes inside your lot boundary are your responsibility.
-Pipes in common property walls or risers fall to the body corporate under the NSW Strata Schemes Management Act.
-Disputes over who pays are common.
+Pipes in common property walls or risers fall to the owners corporation under the NSW Strata Schemes Management Act 2015.
+Disputes over who pays are common, especially for risers that serve multiple units.
 Check your strata plan before calling a plumber.
+If the burst pipe is in common property, notify the strata manager immediately.

 Report mains-side leaks to Sydney Water on 13 20 90.
-Sydney Water is responsible for the water main up to your property boundary.
-If the leak is between the meter and the main, you will not need a private plumber for that section.
+Sydney Water is responsible for the water main up to and including the meter.
+If the leak is between the meter and the main in the street, you will not need a private plumber for that section.
+Sydney Water will also repair leaks up to one metre inside the property boundary at no cost.

 Hiring a Licensed Plumber in NSW